Back to map

 Asylum Accommodation in Bournemouth

-Bournemouth hosts several asylum accommodation sites.
-In addition to the Britannia Hotel, other properties in the area include the Chine Hotel on Boscombe Spa Road and the Roundhouse Hotel, also on Meyrick Road.
-The concentration of multiple sites within a relatively small area reflects the town's large stock of hotel accommodation and the Home Office's approach of contracting through hotel chains with multiple available properties.
+In addition to the Britannia Hotel, other Bournemouth properties include the Chine Hotel on Boscombe Spa Road and the Roundhouse Hotel, also on Meyrick Road — a concentration reflecting the Home Office's approach of contracting through hotel chains with multiple available properties.

 The South West region as a whole has seen a notable increase in asylum accommodation placements, with hotels used in Bristol, Cheltenham, Gloucester, Torquay, and Exeter in addition to Bournemouth.
-According to Home Office statistics, the South West accounted for approximately 8% of the UK's total asylum accommodation capacity as of 2024.
+Nationally, the total asylum hotel bill has been falling from its 2023/24 peak, though costs remain elevated compared with pre-2020 levels[4][5].

 Local councils in the region have raised concerns about the pace and scale of placements, particularly around access to healthcare, education, and other public services for asylum seekers housed in hotels.
 The government's Asylum Dispersal policy aims to distribute placements more evenly across the UK, though the availability of suitable accommodation remains a constraint.